politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 energy and can result in some very inefficient decisions.
-Fortunately, researchers at Imperial College have developed a model which can determine the cheapest combination of energy sources to achieve this effect.
+Fortunately, researchers at Imperial College have developed a model which can determine the cheapest combination of energy sources to achieve this "system integration".
 In
 [a report](https://www.theccc.org.uk/publication/system-integration-costs-for-alternative-low-carbon-generation-technologies-policy-implications/)
 commissioned by the Committee on Climate Change, we are told that